zenmumbler/promised-db/README.md

   },
   (tx, {request}) => {
     // This transaction will only complete once all changes have been
     // flushed to disk.
-This can be a expensive and/or lengthy operation so
+This can be an expensive and/or lengthy operation so
     // only do this for critical data.
   });
 ```